How to build a marketplace app

 At this point, you’re probably about 6–12 into your marketplace project (depending on the size of your team, of course).
 It’s go time.

 The final remaining steps are setting up hosting for your backend and frontend.
-And make sure you have sufficient monitoring, error tracking, and logging in place – you’ll thank yourself later.
+And make sure you have sufficient monitoring, error tracking, and logging in place—you’ll thank yourself later.

 Speaking of launch, this is a step where the line between what is marketing and what is product development is blurry.
 Here’s an article with some advice about planning and executing a product launch and a marketing launch.

-Code a marketplace app 90% faster with Sharetribe
+How to create a marketplace app 90% faster with Sharetribe

 Our goal with developing Sharetribe is to make building a customized marketplace app 90% faster than building from scratch.
 (And 90% cheaper than if you’d outsource that development.)

-The features I listed in the previous chapter are marketplace essentials.
-But as you can see from the building process I outlined, coding all of them from scratch would take several months to build from one full-time developer.
+But as you can see from the building process I outlined, coding all of them from scratch will take several months to build from one full-time developer.
 The return on that investment would be, to a large degree, a set of powerful but basic features that users nowadays take for granted.

 Sharetribe offers you all of the features I listed off the shelf.
 A fully customizable transaction engine, secure online payments, a powerful admin console, and more.
-If Sharetribe's robust default functionality serves your marketplace's needs, you can launch a marketplace website without any coding.
+If Sharetribe's default functionality serves your marketplace's needs, you can launch a marketplace website without any coding.

-You can also freely develop unique features, design, or third-party integrations on top of the essentials, thanks to Sharetribe’s set of APIs.
+You can also freely develop unique features, designs, or third-party integrations on top of the essentials, thanks to Sharetribe’s set of APIs.
 We’ve put in a lot of attention to making Sharetribe a joy to work with for developers.
 You can kick the tires and start developing with Sharetribe with a 14-day free trial of our Build plan.

 One more thing before I conclude this promotional bit.
-Sharetribe offers a website template that you can launch without any coding and customize further; find it on Github.
+Sharetribe offers a website marketplace app template that you can launch without any coding and customize further; find it on Github.
 Using the template as a basis for custom development speeds up the UI development side considerably.
 I’ll introduce the Template next as I go through the steps of developing a marketplace app (on web and mobile) with Sharetribe.

 Chapter 4

-Marketplace web app development with Sharetribe
+Building a marketplace web app with Sharetribe

 Let’s assume, for the sake of the rest of this article, that my subtle marketing message got you convinced, and you decided to build your marketplace app with Sharetribe.
-Here’s how that process would go down for the web application.
-Jump to chapter five to see the process for mobile app development
+Here’s how that process would go down for the web application:

-Choose your tech stack
+Choose your front-end tech stack

-Sharetribe offers you a full-blown marketplace backend API and an Admin Console, so you only need to build the website front-end.
 The first step in choosing your tech stack, the second is creating a free Sharetribe trial.

 Sharetribe Web Template is built with JavaScript, React, and Node.js.
 If those are your languages of choice, you can set up the first version of your marketplace and test Sharetribe's functionality in Console and in your Test environment.
 If the features work for your MVP, you can subscribe and start onboarding users.
 Creating a web app with Sharetribe can be as simple as that.